 How to achieve a CREST Gold Award

-During the project you can contact your EDT CREST representative if you have any questions.
-For the Celebration and Assessment Day (CAD) you will need to submit to your CREST representative electronic copies of:
+You will need to ensure your EES project meets at least 11 of the 15 CREST criteria.
+During the project you can contact CREST@britishscienceassociation.org if you have any questions.
+For assessment you will need to upload electronic copies of:

 - your project report